Artoodi/MySurvivor-Work-In-Progress/README.md

 - Enemy spawning system with basic AI pursuit behavior
 - Modular weapon system (scalable and easy to extend)
 - XP collection, leveling system, and character progression
+- Different characters, you can select character from selector
 - Custom-made pixel-art graphics (32x32 style)
 - Test levels for balance tuning and system debugging
 - Script modularization with signal/event-based architecture